Thomas Hanzon: The Royal Dramatic Theatre

 With the Royal Dramatic Theatre Hanzon has collaborated in multiple productions with the director Ingmar Bergman.
 He has also collaborated with directors Stefan Larsson, Tommy Bergren, and Arthur Miller.
 He has also worked with Lars Norén and Robert Lepage.
-With the Royal Dramatic Theatre he collaborated with Peter Birros in "The tenderness I value", directed by Stefan Larsson, in 2008, and in Yasmina Reza's "God of the massacre", directed by Staffan Roos, in 2009.
+With the Royal Dramatic Theatre he collaborated with Peter Birro in Den ömhet jag är värd, directed by Stefan Larsson, in 2008, and in Yasmina Reza's God of Carnage, directed by Staffan Roos, in 2009.

+Personal life

+In 2014, Hanzon married Åsa Hultman, with whom he lives in Stockholm.
+He has two children (including actor Edvin Endre) from his previous relationship with actress Lena Endre, whom he dated from 1986 to 1999.